Bruce and Balliol : Scottish Raids 1272-1372

-Balliol, disillusioned at being King Edward’s puppet, leads the Scots on an invasion of Cumberland and Northumberland but is defeated at Dunbar in April.
-King Edward heads into Scotland where Balliol submits and is taken prisoner.
+John Balliol, King of Scotland, disillusioned at being King Edward’s puppet, leads the Scots in an invasion of Cumberland and Northumberland but is defeated at Dunbar in April.
+King Edward heads into Scotland in a punitive attack.
+Balliol submits and is taken prisoner.
 King Edward removes the Scottish coronation stone from Scone in Perthshire.
 The deposing of Balliol effectively makes Edward the King of Scotland.

 John Balliol’s lands in England are confiscated by King Edward.
-The opportunist, Anthony Bek, Bishop of Durham, seizes the Balliol estates in Teesdale.
+The opportunist Anthony Bek, Bishop of Durham, seizes the Balliol estates in Teesdale, including Barnard Castle.
 The Balliol lands at Bywell on Tyne are also forfeited and pass into the hands of the crown, later becoming a property of the Nevilles.

 1296 – Berwick back in English hands

-The extensive district known as the Liberty of Tynedale is taken from the Scottish crown by King Edward I. This long disputed ‘Liberty’ had been in Scottish hands since at least 1157 and probably for some considerable time before that.
-It will remain in English hands but will become a hotbed of lawlessness and reiving over the next three centuries.
-The Liberty includes both North Tynedale and South Tynedale but not Hexhamshire which lies further downstream.
+The extensive district known as the Liberty of Tynedale is now firmly in the hands of the English king, Edward I. This once disputed ‘Liberty’ had been in Scottish hands since at least 1157 and probably for some considerable time before that.
+Since the death of the Scottish king Alexander III in 1286 its ownership by Scotland has been in doubt.
+The liberty will remain in English hands but will increasingly become a hotbed of lawlessness and reiving over the next three centuries.
+The Liberty includes both North Tynedale and South Tynedale including Alston in Cumberland but not Hexhamshire which lies further downstream.

 William Wallace (‘Braveheart’) takes up the Scottish cause against English domination in Scotland.
 As so often, the far north of England takes the brunt of the blows.
-William attacks Northumberland, burning Hexham, Corbridge and Ryton but is driven back from Newcastle.
+William attacks Northumberland, burning Hexham, (including the abbey and grammar school), Corbridge and Ryton but is driven back from Newcastle.

 1298 – Mining at Hett